 Read Your Policy’s Disability Definition

 Your short term disability policy will state which disabilities qualify you for benefits.
 Some policies will pay benefits only if you are completely unable to work.
-Others will pay benefits even if you are able to work part time while recovering from your disability.
+Others will pay benefits even if you are able to work part-time while recovering from your disability.

 Usually, your short term disability policy will require you to provide the insurer or your employer with certain medical documentation of your disability.
-This documentation may include an estimated time during which your disability will prevent you from working.

 A short term disability lawyer can help you read and understand your policy before you apply for benefits.
 Your attorney will also ensure that all of the paperwork is filled out correctly and submitted within the strict deadlines.